ghsbnb/Year-11-Assessment-Task-2/documentation.md

 The selected attribute is applied to all cards currently in play for that round.

 ## How Winners are Determined
-Afte rplayers reveal their cards the winning attribute is delegated the winner of that round.
+After players reveal their cards the winning attribute is delegated the winner of that round.

 They then:
 1. Receive all the cards dealt in that round.